michjea/tree-unroller/README.md

-# projet_algo3

-## Name
-TreeUnroller
+# TreeUnroller

 ## Description
-Projet du cours algorithmes 3.
-TreeUnroller permet de visualiser les différentes étapes des algorithmes de Prim et Dijkstra.
+TreeUnroller allows to visualize the different steps of the Prim and Dijkstra algorithms.